+Questi on Possible Answer

+1. How many modern counties did Alexander the About 17

+Great control?

-Question Possible Answer Possible Answer 1.
-How many modern counties did Alexander the Great control?
-About 17 2.
-Where is Macedonia on the map?
-Locate and describe its location.
-It's on the northern tip of Greece 3.
-Where is this area in comparison to the United States?
-Across the Atlantic Ocean into Europe and Asia to the East of the USA.
+2. Where is Macedonia on the map?
+Locate and It's on the northern tip of Greece

+describe its location.

+3. Where is this area in comparison to the United Across the Atlantic Ocean into Europe and Asia to the

+States?
+East of the USA.